okezieuc/studymono-stale/_posts/navigating-studymono.md

 ---
-title: "A New Comer's Guide to Navigating Studymono"
+title: "A Newcomer's Guide to Navigating Studymono"
 excerpt: "Studymono is a new platform that provides secondary school students with past questions from the most popular examinations for senior secondary school students in Nigeria-WAEC and JAMB.
 As many people are not acquainted with our website, we decided to write this article to help people to find their way around Studymono faster."
 date: "2020-05-19T05:35:07.322Z"
 author: "Okezie Chiedozie"